shageenthsandrakumar/Project-Euler/problem_007/README.md

 - The 10,001st prime number is $104{,}743$.
 - **Solution 2** is optimal when you need all primes up to a limit (batch generation), leveraging the Rosser-Schoenfeld bound with the classical Sieve of Eratosthenes.
 - **Solution 3** is optimal when you need a specific nth prime or want to generate primes on demand without knowing an upper bound in advance.
 The incremental sieve with generators showcases elegant Python programming and efficient algorithm design.
+- **Solution 4** demonstrates how Euler's sieve adapts naturally to the nth prime problem.
+Its built-in `i % p == 0` termination condition makes it unbounded by design, requiring no upper bound estimate and no generator machinery.
+The set-based adaptation is a direct consequence of the structural difference between Euler's sieve and the Sieve of Eratosthenes.
 - The inequality **$p_n < n(\ln(n) + \ln(\ln(n)))$** for the $n$-th prime, $p_n$, is a key explicit upper bound proven by **J. Barkley Rosser and Lowell Schoenfeld** in their 1962 paper, **"Approximate Formulas for Some Functions of Prime Numbers."** It holds true for all integers $n \ge 6$ (and thus for all primes $p_n \ge 13$).
-- The incremental sieve algorithm was popularized by **Melissa O'Neill** in her 2009 paper **"The Genuine Sieve of Eratosthenes"** and represents a significant improvement over naive implementations.
+- The incremental sieve algorithm (Solution 3) was popularized by **Melissa O'Neill** in her 2009 paper **"The Genuine Sieve of Eratosthenes"** and represents a significant improvement over naive implementations.
-- For educational purposes, all three solutions demonstrate different algorithmic paradigms:
+- For educational purposes, all four solutions demonstrate different algorithmic paradigms:
   - **Solution 1:** Brute force with trial division
   - **Solution 2:** Batch processing with mathematical bounds
   - **Solution 3:** Lazy evaluation with incremental discovery
+  - **Solution 4:** Linear sieve adapted to unbounded nth prime search
 - The problem beautifully illustrates the progression from naive algorithms to sophisticated, mathematically-grounded solutions.